MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/mysql-database.md

 ## Prerequisites

 You need to install the [Oracle MySQL Connector/NET](https://dev.mysql.com/downloads/connector/net/) package prior to using this connector in Power BI Desktop.
 This component must also be installed on the machine running the on-premises data gateway in order to use this connector in Power Query Online (dataflows) or Power BI service.
-The MySQL connector supports any correctly installed MySQL Connector/NET package.
+The MySQL connector requires the MySQL Connector/NET package to be correctly installed.
 To determine if the package has installed correctly, open a PowerShell window and run the following command:

 `[System.Data.Common.DbProviderFactories]::GetFactoryClasses()|ogv`

-If the package was installed correctly, the MySQL Data Provider is displayed in the resulting dialog.
+If the package is installed correctly, the MySQL Data Provider is displayed in the resulting dialog.
 For example:

 :::image type="content" source="./media/mysql-database/data-provider.png" alt-text="Screenshot of the data provider dialog with the MySQL data provider emphasized." lightbox="./media/mysql-database/data-provider.png":::

+If the package doesn't install correctly, work with your MySQL support team or reach out to MySQL.

 ## Capabilities Supported